Digit112/brass-post/Implementation.md

 Another example is `<String...> | <Integer...>`.
 A list of integers matches both options here.
 With this situation, the parser again is greedy, choosing whichever option consumes the most text.
 (If this causes an error down the line, the parser will backtrack and try matching the other option.)

 If the options are the same length, it chooses whichever is further left in the definition, so order matters!
 Anything matched by this pattern will be considered an array of strings.
+If we swap the order, we get `<Integer...> | <String...>`, which has interesting characteristics.
+It will match any list of integers, but if a string is found anywhere in the list then it all suddenly becomes a list of strings.

 ## Tips & Edge Cases